stuffedwombat/stuffedwombat.github.io/iiii.md

 Publishers love sequels.
 They love clear target audiences.
 The love safe bets.

 Eventually (but inevitably) they’ll oversaturate their market segment with too many sure things.
 The paradigms that they relied on will no longer work.
 Studios will collapse again.
 People will get laid off again.
-And then, suddenly, the outsiders, the weirdos and the freaks, the unsigneables with their strange ideas and their low budgets will become attractive once more.
+The capitalists do not learn.
+They don't have to, as long as they're able to get out of the messes they create without being punished.

 - Maintain your autonomy.
 Stay Indie.
 Stay weird.

-They’ll come to you, as soon as you no longer need them.
+They’ll come asking for you, as soon as you no longer need them.

 <br>
 [back](thinking)